yogeshchaudhari/contact-list/README.md

   - Company
   - Email

+##  **Redux Reselect**
+Selector is added to the application to perform data manipulation using the Reselect library.

 ## **Material UI**
 Contacts list and contact details are rendered using the components provided by Material UI.